-Independent Chairperson of Mount Isa Water Board Finance and Audit Committee; Independent member of Finance, Audit and Risk Committee, North West Hospital and Health Services; Director of Queensland Country Health Fund Ltd.
+Deputy Chair of Queensland Country Health Fund Ltd; Independent Chairperson of Mount Isa Water Board Finance and Audit Committee; Independent member of

+Finance, Audit and Risk Committee, North West Hospital and Health Services

-Member of Governance Committee; Chair of Projects & IT Steering Committee; Member of Risk Management Committee; Member of Remuneration Committee.
+Chair of Projects & IT Steering Committee; Member of Governance Committee; Member of Risk Management Committee

+Michael Beard

-Michael Beard B. Com., F.A.M.I.; Chartered Accountant
+B. Com.; F.A.M.I.; Chartered Accountant

-Term of office: Director for thirty-one years (since February 1985).
+Term of office: Director for thirty-two years.

+Michael joined the Board in February 1985.
 Michael is Queensland Country Credit Union's longest serving Board Member.
 Michael's work as a chartered accountant assists the Board with the Credit Union's complex financial reporting requirements.
-Michael is the Principal of a public accounting firm and has offices on the Sunshine Coast and Mount Isa.
+Michael is the Principal of a public accounting firm and has offices in Noosa and Mount Isa.
+Michael is the Chairman of the Queensland Country Health Fund Ltd Board of Directors.

-Chair of Queensland Country Health Fund Ltd; Chair of Queensland Country Care Navigation Pty Ltd
+Chairman of Queensland Country Health Fund Ltd; Chairman of Queensland Country Care Navigation Pty Ltd